p1m-ortho/qs-global-ortho-search-queries/README.md

 ### The Ten Steps

-For clarity, I summarized the methods as **Zheln Review Appraisal in 10 Steps:**
+For clarity, I summarized the methods as **Zheln Review Appraisal in 10 Steps.** They are shipped in two versions: _Explanatory_ and _Pragmatic._ The former sheds light on what Zheln appraisal is about, whereas the latter guides how it’s actually done.
+Throughout Zheln, if simply a _Step_ is mentioned, usually it is safe to assume an Explanatory Step.

+### _Ten Explanatory Steps_

 1. [ℹ️](#pubmed-search) Downloaded from the PubMed Systematic Subset Daily Updates
 2. [ℹ️](#record-screening) Meets [Shojania & Bero 2001](https://www.researchgate.net/publication/11820967_Taking_Advantage_of_the_Explosion_of_Systematic_Reviews_An_Efficient_MEDLINE_Search_Strategy) True Positive Criteria for Systematic Reviews by Either Title or Abstract?